k8s-at-home/charts/charts/nzbget/README.md

 ```console
 helm install --name my-release -f values.yaml stable/nzbget
 ```

+---
+**NOTE**

+If you get `Error: rendered manifests contain a resource that already exists.
+Unable to continue with install: existing resource conflict: ...` it may be because you uninstalled the chart with `skipuninstall` enabled, you need to manually delete the pvc or use `existingClaim`.

+---

 Read through the [values.yaml](https://github.com/billimek/billimek-charts/blob/master/charts/nzbget/values.yaml) file.
 It has several commented out suggested values.